bnvien/deep-photo-styletransfer-tf/README.md

 python deep_photostyle.py --content_image_path ./examples/input/input.jpg --style_image_path ./examples/style/case6.jpg --content_seg_path ./examples/segmentation/input_mask.jpg --style_seg_path ./examples/segmentation/case6_mask.jpg --style_option 0 --max_iter 2000 --apply_smooth False --init_image_path ./examples/input/input.jpg --style_weight 1e3
 ```

-Because of the spillover effect on the non-working area of the output image, `replace_nonworking_area.py` is used to replace the non-working area of the output image with the non-working area of the input image.
+Because of the spillover effect on the non-working area of the output image, `replace_nonworking_area.py` is used (see the Jupyter Notebook for reference) to replace the non-working area of the output image with the non-working area of the input image.

 ### Other Options